PsychDia/PsychDia.github.io/README.md

   -  Using API to Call LLM for Meta-analysis Title and Abstract Screening (To be open-sourced)

 ### Python (proficient)
 - **Core Packages:** numpy, pandas, matplotlib, DrissionPage, pyautogui, uiautomation, Psychopy, mne, pytorch, ...
 - **Core Skills:**
-  - Data Handling,
+  - Data Processing,
   - Web Crawling
   - Experimental Design
-  - EEG Data Preprocessing
 - **Representative Projects:**
   - Automation of ESM Data Collection and Preprocessing (To be open-sourced)